|

 non-polar

-bond: A bond where the to atoms
+bond: A 'relative term' for a bond where the to atoms

 shared'.